Gympie State High School: History

-Gympie State High School opened in January 1912 as the first secondary school in Queensland.
+Gympie State High School opened in 1912 as one of the first secondary schools in Queensland.
+An early staff member was the educationalist Jeanette Anne Gilbert.
 The school was originally located on Lawrence Street, where Gympie Central State School is now located.
 The first building on Cootharaba Road was constructed in 1917 and became one of Gympie's most iconic buildings.
 On 18 May 1955, the original building was destroyed by fire as a result of a science experiment.
 Later that year, Blocks B, C and D were built on the same site.
 Blocks E, J and M were later built in the 1960s, whereas Blocks A, H and Hamilton Hall were constructed during the 1970s, followed by the construction of Blocks N, O and the school pool during the 1980s.
 In the 1990s, K Block was reconstructed from a 1930s building and the present administration building was constructed.
 The last major development at Gympie State High School occurred in 2014 in preparation for the introduction of Year 7 to the school.

 On 21 September 2018, some of the buildings at Gympie State High School were entered into the Queensland Heritage Register.

-Curriculum

 Excellence programs

-Excellence programs available to students at Gympie State High School include:
+Excellence programs available to students include: